Daily living skills

 - There are ways to tell when it’s safe to cross the road at a pedestrian crossing.
 Some crossings make a bleeping noise.
 Others have a small cone-shaped bump under the control button box that spins when it’s safe to cross.
 Others have a vibrating plate under the control box.

-For more information about driving, please see our Driving page.
+For more information about getting out and about, see our Out and about webpage.

 Support and rehabilitation